Imvepi Refugee Settlement: Secondary schools

+Students do pay 20000 UShs as PTA fund to Carter other educational activities since teachers are being paid by the education implementing partners.
+Students also contribute food items to cater for their lunch despite food reduction by World Food Program.

 Water and Sanitation

 According to UNICEF a total 70 per cent of refugees in Imvepi refugee Settlement have latrines which is a dire contribution for the improvement of the health and sanitation of those living in and around the refugee settlement of Imvepi and a good indicator that things are getting into control and the refugees at good hands. despite the fact that things are getting in to full control, refugees have to walk miles in search of water most especially during the dry spell and the long que at water points become delaying factor that they face.

+Tree plantation in Imvepi Refugee Settlement.